updated November 10, 2022

 11. Cumberland Riverwalk

 When you grow up with a river nearby, you tend to take the beauty of its grandeur for granted.
-But people travel from around the region for an afternoon just to soak up its beauty.
+But people travel from around the region just to soak up its beauty.
 In Clarksville, we're blessed with two!
 The Cumberland and Red converge and the Riverwalk trail system gives visitors nice, long views of both.

 SO MANY MORE